taskflow/taskflow/README.md

 # Cpp-Taskflow
-A fast C++ header-only library to develop complex and parallel task dependency graph algorithms.
+A fast C++ header-only library to develop complex and parallel task dependency graphs.

 # Get Started with Cpp-Taskflow